waynelai614/jfmk-auth/README.md

 - __Devise.__ In future projects I will use [Devise](https://github.com/plataformatec/devise) for authentication.
 Just wanted to write my own first to better understand the auth & user management process.

 # Backlog Stories
-- IS_DEMO_MODE env var prohibits data manipulation.
-Add demo link to readme
+- Use [rack_session_access](https://github.com/railsware/rack_session_access) to backdoor credentials and demo mode in test
+- Integrate Google Analytics
 - Configure prod instance to send email notifications to admin when user logs in or is locked out
-- Use [Clearance](https://github.com/thoughtbot/clearance) to backdoor credentials in test
 - Enhance logging on Heroku with [Papertrail}(https://elements.heroku.com/addons/papertrail)?

 # License
 Copyright © JFMK, LLC Released under the [MIT License](https://github.com/jfroom/jfmk-auth/blob/master/LICENSE).